 State University Grant (SUG)

-Awarded to eligible students who are California residents, pay the Undergraduate, Credential Program, or Graduate/Post-baccalaureate Tuition Fee, and have an EFC of 4,000 or less.
+Awarded to eligible students who are California residents or have AB540 status, pay the Undergraduate, Credential Program, or Graduate/Post-baccalaureate Tuition Fee, and have an EFC of 4,000 or less.
 Funds are limited and priority is given to students with the earliest FAFSA application dates, although other factors can play a role in availability of funds.
 Students who are receiving a Cal Grant A, the fee portion of Cal Grant B, or a Cal Grant T, are not eligible for the SUG.
 Students enrolled in a degree or certificate program through Extended Education are not eligible for the SUG, because Extended Education course fees do not include the Tuition Fee.

 For undergraduate, initial credential, and first master's students enrolled half-time or greater, the amount of the SUG generally equals the Tuition Fee charged each semester.
 For undergraduate students and initial credential students, half-time or greater enrollment means 6 or more units.
 For master's candidates, half-time or greater enrollment means 4 or more units.
 For more information on mandatory registration charges, visit the Student Charges/Fees page on the Office of the Registrar web site.